DJDanl/cpp-docs.pt-br/docs/standard-library/valarray-functions.md

 ### <a name="parameters"></a>Parâmetros

+*left*
-`left` A entrada valarray cujos elementos fornecem a base para cada elemento a ser exponentiated.
+ A valarray de entrada cujos elementos fornecem a base para cada elemento a ser submetido à exponenciação.

+*right*
-`right` A entrada valarray cujos elementos fornecem a cada elemento a ser exponentiated de energia.
+ A valarray de entrada cujos elementos fornecem a potência para cada elemento a submetido à exponenciação.

 ### <a name="return-value"></a>Valor de retorno